 An ounce of prevention is worth a pound of cure.

-As physiotherapists, we are aware of the importance of developing positive therapeutic relationships with patients as well as the role these relationships play in achieving positive patient outcomes.
+As physiotherapists, we are aware of the importance of developing positive therapeutic relationships with patients and the role these relationships play in achieving positive patient outcomes.
 Academics have discussed the hallmarks of effective therapeutic relationships and how to go about their development.
 While our patients may not be as familiar with the science of the therapeutic alliance, it’s fair to say the majority enter the therapeutic relationship openly, honestly and with good intention.

-Every now and then, however, you will encounter patients or situations that require extra diligence and effort to build a positive therapeutic relationship.
+Every now and then, however, you may encounter patients or situations that require extra diligence and effort to build a positive therapeutic relationship.
 Having worked for the College of Physiotherapists of Alberta for a few years now, I can say that no therapist is immune to these circumstances.
 During my time here I have heard from both new clinicians and seasoned veterans experiencing this for the first time.

 Though obvious, it bears stating that there are two parties in any therapeutic relationship, and people are complicated.
-Part of working in health care is recognizing that some people have a harder time developing a trusting relationship with healthcare professionals than others, Regardless, its our responsibility to do our best to create rapport and treat them.
+Part of working in health care is recognizing that some people have a harder time developing a trusting relationship with healthcare professionals than others, Regardless, it’s our responsibility to do our best to create rapport and treat them.

 - The patient has a history of multiple past providers, both physiotherapists and other professionals, that they have “fired,” or who ended the therapeutic relationship leaving the patient without a care provider.